 A commercial real estate agent is a licensed professional who works exclusively on the sale, lease and management of non-residential properties.
 Otherwise known as commercial property, this typically includes any building or land used for business activities or to generate a profit.
 Common commercial properties encompass retail, industrial, hospitality and office spaces.

 How can a commercial real estate agent help me?

-From finding space and lease negotiations through to valuations and buyer or selling advocacy they possess an innate knowledge of not only the commercial property market, but the legislative conditions that govern it as well.
-If you are a commercial property owner, investor, or occupier, a commercial real estate plays an integral part of your professional services team.
+From finding the right space and negotiating leases through to valuations and buyer or selling advocacy, they possess an innate knowledge of not only the commercial property market, but the legislative conditions that govern it as well.
+If you are a commercial property owner, investor or occupier, a commercial real estate agent is an integral part of your professional services team.

 What are the benefits of using a commercial real estate agent?

-Employing the services of a commercial real estate agent offers many benefits like simplifying the complexity of commercial transactions, managing risks inherent in the commercial market, maximising returns, securing properties off-market, negotiating below market value, and simply the opportunity to be guided and learn from their specialised expertise.
+Employing the services of a commercial real estate agent offers many benefits, such as simplifying the complexity of commercial transactions, managing risks inherent in the commercial market, maximising returns, securing properties off-market, negotiating below market value, and simply the opportunity to be guided by and learn from their specialised expertise.